yungnickyoung/Java-Cheatsheet/README.md

 ```

 ### `volatile` Keyword
-Tells the JVM that a thread accessing the variable must merge its own private copy of the variable with the master copy in memory. `volatile` can only be used on instance variables.
+Tells the JVM that a thread accessing the variable must merge its own private copy of the variable with the master copy in memory.
+In technical terms, any variable marked as volatile will only ever be read from & written to main memory, bypassing any CPU caching.

+If a variable is not declared `volatile`, we have no guarantee about when exactly the master copy will be accessed or modified.
+This can subtly cause problems in multithreaded applications that may be difficult to debug.

+`volatile` can only be used on instance variables.

-See [this fantastic post](http://tutorials.jenkov.com/java-concurrency/volatile.html) for more information.
+See [this fantastic post](http://tutorials.jenkov.com/java-concurrency/volatile.html) or the [accompanying video](https://www.youtube.com/watch?v=nhYIEqt-jvY&ab_channel=JakobJenkov) for more information.